corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cordapp-dev/building/_index.md

 	 figcaption="CorDapp Packaging"
 >}}

-While CPBs and CPIs use the `.cpb` and `.cpi` file extension, the files conform to the JAR file specification, and therefor JAR tools can be used to inspect them.
+While CPBs and CPIs use the `.cpb` and `.cpi` file extension, the files conform to the JAR file specification, and therefore JAR tools can be used to inspect them.
 For example:

 ```
 ❯ jar tf iou-app.cpb